talentdeficit/chef-erlang/README.md

 # chef-erlang (v0.1) #

-a chef recipe for erlenv
+a chef recipe for erlang

 ## usage ##